lcccodes/osticket-install/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This project covers the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This project covers the prerequisites and installation of the open-source help desk ticketing system osTicket.
+It's a bit complex and each time I go through it, I'll try to add more details here for others.<br />

 <h2>Environments and Technologies Used</h2>